Daytona Tortugas: Mascot

 The team's mascot is an anthropomorphic turtle ("Tortuga") named Shelldon.
 Since his first season in 2015, "Daytona's favorite party animal" acts as the team's Goodwill Ambassador, visiting local schools and charity events when he is not performing at home games.

 Shelldon is a green and white sea turtle with a blue shell on his back, dark green spots, and an occasional backwards cap.
 He sports his white Tortuga jersey almost daily but changes into elaborate costumes for on-field skits and performances.
 Daytona Tortuga fans have learned to not get attached to any particular players, since the reward for superior play is to be taken away from Daytona and sent up to a higher farm team.
-Shelldon has been an adequate substitute to represent the team to the public and can constantly be seen tumbling, breakdancing, and generating fun around Daytona.
+Shelldon has been an substitute to represent the team to the public and can constantly be seen tumbling, breakdancing, and generating fun around Daytona.

 Shelldon was also named the #1 Florida State League Mascot by The Athletic.

 He is also joined by Shelly, a female turtle who supports the Tortugas' involvement in the community and is Shelldon's girlfriend.
 She debuted as the second team mascot in 2018.